 Alaska offers some of the best fishing in the world and the Prince William Sound’s Eshamy Bay, Eshamy Lagoon, and Eshamy Lake, live up to their name – “Eshamy” means “place of great fishing!”
 Eshamy Bay is the home of the second largest run of Sockeye or Red Salmon in the Prince William Sound.With several runs

-Left handed real, right handed real, bait casting rod, spin casting rod, fly fishing rod, light line, heavy line, floating or sinking, the choices are endless so if you have a favorite rod and real, bring them along.All fishing gear is provided on guided fishing trip.
+Left handed real, right handed reel, baitcasting rod, spin casting rod, fly fishing rod, light line, heavy line, floating or sinking, the choices are endless so if you have a favorite rod and real, bring them along.
+We do not provide fishing gear for shore fishing.All fishing gear is provided on guided fishing trip.

 Eshamy Creek flows into the head of Eshamy Lagoon, which can be reached by a short scenic boat ride or a longer Kayak paddle.
-The Creek offers excellent fly fishing for Dolly Varden trout, Sockeye, Pink, and Coho Salmon, from the shore line or walking in the stream using waders.
+The Creek offers excellent fly fishing for Dolly Varden trout, Sockeye, Pink, and Coho Salmon, from the shoreline or walking in the stream using waders.

-A short walk up the trail paralleling the stream the Alaska Department of Fishing and Game, each year erect a fish weir to count Sockeye Salmon returning to Eshamy Lake.
-Fishing is prohibited within three hundred feet of the weir.
-The trail to the lake is improved, about a mile long, and with little gain in elevation through lush vegetation along Eshamy Creek to Eshamy Lake.
+A short walk up the trail paralleling the stream will bring you to Eshamy Lake.
+The trail to the lake is improved, about a half mile long, and with little gain in elevation through lush vegetation along Eshamy Creek to Eshamy Lake.
 Black bears can often be seen along the creek feeding on the returning salmon.
 The bears are well fed and have little interest in humans but care should still be taken while traversing the area.

 A Fishing license issued by the Alaska Department of Fish and Game is required for each angler.
-You can purchase these in Anchorage anywhere they sell sporting goods or on-line at: http://www.admin.adfg.state.ak.us/license
+You can purchase these in Anchorage anywhere they sell sporting goods or on-line at http://www.admin.adfg.state.ak.us/license

 Call 907-440-7978 or email so we can arrange the trip of a lifetime just for you!